INSURING YOUR HOME

 - Is it covered by Home and Contents Insurance?

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as GIO.
 Read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.